kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 | Delayed memory spikes         | 12              |

 In the last 4 months (March–July), there were 1,050 upgrade-related support cases.
 Of these, a significant portion were tied to workload breakage or post-upgrade latency/performance regressions, with issues often surfacing after upgrade completion rather than during the process.
-- Heavy operator burden maintaining bespoke blue/green flows and manual canary gates; inconsistent coverage across teams.
+- Heavy operator burden maintaining bespoke blue/green flows and manual canary monitoring; inconsistent coverage across teams.

 Managed Prometheus Adoption (Feb 16–Aug 13, 2025)
 - Internal clusters: